xelatihy/yocto-gl/doc/yocto_gltf.md

     - filename: filename
     - scn: scene data to save
     - save_textures: whether to save textures (default to false)
+    - separate_buffers: save separate buffers for each mesh
     - err: if set, store error message on error
 - Returns:
     - whether an error occurred